vdhamer/Photo-Club-Hub/.github/README.md

 the idea or functional change within a new or existing GitHub `Issue`.
 That allows for some upfront discussion and prevents wasted effort due to overlapping initiatives.</p>

-You can submit an `Issue` with a tag like ”enhancement" or “bug” without commiting to make the code changes yourself.
+You can submit an `Issue` with a tag like ”enhancement” or “bug” without committing to make the code changes yourself.
 Essentially that is an idea, bug, or feature request, rather than an offer to help.

 ### Developer contributions